 - The Problem of Suffering, Part 2: An Impatient Job

 - Jonah Learns a Lesson: Chosen People, Part One

 - Chosen People, Part Two: Paul’s Vision, a New Tribe?

 - Liberation and the Bible: Chosen People, Part Three

 I was attending a social gathering with some of philosophy professors and one of my teachers started telling this story:

 My college senior class was voting on a class motto.
 Two choices were offered: “Knowledge is power” and Knowledge for its own sake.”
 The votes were tallied and “Knowledge is power” won.

 At this point, thinking I was very clever, I chimed in: “Which just goes to show knowledge isn’t power.”
 I got a dirty look from my professor, and it dawned on me that he was telling a joke.
 People tell stories, and normally we know what kind of story it is, but sometimes we don’t, and we can end up feeling foolish.

-When we read the Bible, occasionally we don’t know what kind of literature it is; but we do know one thing – it’s literature.
+When we read the Old Testament, occasionally we don’t know what kind of literature it is; but we do know one thing – it’s literature.